elmariachi111/birthday-hackathon/src/data/hints.md

 ### Good friends' APIs and docs

-We all strive to behave like good friends at this hackathon.
-But some friends can be considered particularly good friends and we especially ask you to have a look at their APIs and offerings:
+We all strive to be **good friends** at this hackathon.
+But some friends can be considered *particularly* good friends and we especially ask you to have a look at their APIs and offerings:

 ### Twilio

-Twilio lets you build applications that communicate. voice, SMS, chat at your fingertips.
+Twilio lets you build applications that communicate.
+Voice, SMS, chat at your fingertips:

 - Twilio Quickstarts: https://www.twilio.com/docs/quickstart
 - Twilio API reference: https://www.twilio.com/docs/api